csci450-comparch/assg03/README.md

 address.
 That address is what you ultimately need to read a value from and store into the destination register.
 Thus you will implement this function by calling `mem_read()` two times.
-Don't forget again that whatever value is ultimated fetched, the status flags need to be updated using this value.
+Don't forget again that whatever value is ultimately fetched, the status flags need to be updated using this value that was indirectly loaded into the destination register.

 ### ldr - Load using Base register + offset from Base

 This instruction uses an address in a base register (which is in same bits we called `SR1` so you can use that macro to get the base register) and adds an offset specified by the low 6 bits.
+So you need to

+1. Get the base register address using the `SR1` macro, and add in the offset 6 bits using your `OFF6` macro to calculate the target address.
+2. Read this value from memory using your `mem_read()` function.
-You can use the `OFF6` macro to extract the sign extended offset bits here.
-The value in the source/base register is offset by the `OFF6` bits to form a new address, and this address is read and its value is loaded into the destination register.
-As usual the status flags will also be updated using whatever value is loaded here.
+3. Store this value into the destination register indicated by the `DR` macro.

+As with the other loads the status flags will also be updated using whatever value is fetched into the destination register here.

 ### lea - Load Effective Address